 “Don’t be silly, laddie!
 This is steak country.
 And what kind of hosts would we be if we made you pay for your dinner?”

 “I’ll pretend I didn’t hear that son.
 Callum!!
 Take down the big gun, it’s steaks for five.”

 Callum headed out into the field and the sound of a gunshot was heard.
 We sat, mouths agape, in stunned, fearful silence.

 Dougal started laughing.

 “I bet you all think we shag sheep too?
 Good grief boys.
-You didn’t think we’d actually shoot the cow then feed it to you?
-We like to do that for our lowland visitors to show them that we Highlanders have a sense of humour.
+You didn’t believe we’d actually shoot the cow then feed it to you?
+We like to do that for our lowland visitors to show that we highlanders have a sense of humour.
 Shoot the gun, not shag the sheep, that is.”

 Phew, that clears things up.

 “No,” said Dougal, “that one we’ll carve tomorrow.”

 Within minutes, like a pack of sexy, cowboy boot wearing hyenas, we were baw deep in the freshest, tastiest and bloodiest meat imaginable.